 If you’re only feeding your baby at her feeding times, she will be hungrier and much more likely to eat more during each feed.
 Also, never hesitate to wake your baby up when it’s feeding time.
 If you’re having a hard time keeping her awake, read our post on the topic for our tips: Wake Your Baby to Feed

 Have you heard that feeding your baby rice cereal at the last feeding will help her fall and stay asleep?
 We actually found this works well too, for the same reason — you’re providing her extra calories.
-You can try this once your baby is 6 months old and you’ve started her on solids.
+But we suggest trying this once your baby is around 6 months old and you’ve started her on solids.
 You’ll be using our PPB Schedule: Weeks 27-36 Weeks at that point.

 And don’t forget the basics when you’re starting to sleep train your baby — read the following posts to help you create the ideal sleep situation: Sleep Training Must: 15-Minute Rule, Crib Essentials, Nursery Organization Must-Haves, Swaddling, Wedges, Nursery: Night One!, Why Use Our PPB Schedules, How to Become a Practical Parent, Crib Soothers, Baby Temperatures, Breastfeeding, Formula Feeding, Combination Method Feeding